znuny/manual/source/admin/authentication/token/index.rst

 In our Blog, we outlined an `example setup <https://www.znuny.org/en/blog/modern-authentication-with-microsoft>`_

-Adding a Token
+Token Settings
 **************

 Adding a token will generates a YAML configuration in the database.
 This file has a specific format depending upon the provider and can be exported, modified, and imported as needed by the configuration or for migration (:ref:`see below <PageNavigation authenticate_token_index_backup_and_migration>`).
 We include basic formatting templates for the email providers, Google and Microsoft.
 The configuration is all done comfortably in the web interface, and you may generate as many service tokens as needed for your accounts.

 .. important::